-In the back of her head, she couldn’t imagine how much the new construction cost.
-Her family was struggling to pay the bills but everyone seemed to be prospering.
+In the back of her head, she couldn't imagine how much the new construction cost.
+Her family was struggling to pay the bills but everyone else seemed to be prospering.

 Linsan hesitated on the opposite side of the road, one foot in the park and the other on the boardwalk that surrounded it.
-Around her, men in suits and ladies in dresses hurried around as they headed to their jobs and hobbies.
+Around her, men in suits and ladies in dresses hurried along as they headed to their jobs and hobbies.

 She felt scared and nervous.
 Tugging on her wool coat, she couldn't decide if she should take it off or leave it on.
 It was warm but the sweat prickling her brow came from her nervousness, not the sunlight that rose above the roofs.

-Seeing the car was another change that Linsan hadn’t gotten used to yet.
+Seeing the car was another change that Linsan hadn't gotten used to yet.
 Only the rich could afford them but there were a lot more in the city.
-She had seen at least three on her way to the bank, but the horses will outnumbered the steam-belching devices.
+She had seen at least three on her way to the bank, but the horses still outnumbered the steam-belching devices.

 Linsan didn't like them.
 They scared her with so much metal and they moved too fast for her liking.